 The kitties totally love it!
 One or the other of them is always asleep in the box since I finished it last weekend!
 Earlier today I found Finnegan asleep in it like this, this cat slays me with his cuteness!

-Want to share these ideas with your friends?
-Just click any of the share buttons on the left to share this roundup with Facebook, Pinterest, Twitter, etc.!
+Want to share this project with your friends?
+Just click any of the share buttons on the left to share this tutorial with Facebook, Pinterest, Twitter, etc.!

 More posts you might like!